 Methods for building an estimate

-The bottom up approach consist in building a global number starting with unitary values.
+The bottom-up approach consists in building a global number starting with unitary values.
 In our case the number of potential clients multiplied by an average transaction value.

 Let's keep our office furniture example and try to estimate the value of the 'desk' segment.
 We would first factor in the size of the businesses in our delivery range in order to come up with the size of the desks park.
 Then we would try to estimate the renewal rate of the park to get the volume of annual transactions.
 Finally, we would apply an average price to the annual volume of transactions to get to the estimated market value.